Powerlearnproject/se-day1-assignment-Perry1233/README.md

 Agile is Ideal for projects with evolving requirements and a need for frequent updates.
 For example, developing a mobile app where user feedback and market trends may drive ongoing changes and feature additions.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering
+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 •SOFTWARE DEVELOPER: software developers write the code that powers the software and also implement the architecture laid out in the design document
 •QUALITY ASSURANCE ENGINEER: QA engineers ensure the quality of the product and that the software meets customer requirements •PROJECT MANAGER: oversees planning, execution and delivery of software projects